 Application period from May 10 to June 12 2026:

-- Open Call for CPH STAGE SELECTED.
+- Open call for CPH STAGE SELECTED.
 This application round is only open to large-scale productions (minimum of 5 performers on stage & a budget over 350,000 DKK) and applies to both 2027 (festival period June 3-12) and 2028 (festival period June 1-10).
 Remember to invite our programme committee to your performance if you plan to apply.

 CPH STAGE SELECTED consists of approximately five Danish productions each year, aiming to strengthen the festival’s audience programme with a selection of inspiring performances that audiences can relate to.